joshuafcole/mdchangelog/README.md

 --no-prologue disable prologue text
---no-orphan-issues ignore issues without a milestone --timeout <int> timeout value in ms for github requests --order <order> order issues & milestones by one of [number,opened_at,updated_at,closed_at] --reverse reverse the order above
---remote <github/repo> override git config remote repo to pull issues from --stdout send output to stdout instead of writing to file (implies regenerate)
+--no-orphan-issues ignore issues without a milestone --timeout <int> timeout value in ms for github requests --order-issues <order> order issues by one of [number,opened_at,updated_at,closed_at] --reverse-issues reverse the order of issues --order-milestones <order> order issues by one of [number,opened_at,updated_at,title,semver] --reverse-milestones reverse the ordering of milestones --remote <github/repo> override git config remote repo to pull issues from --stdout send output to stdout instead of writing to file (implies regenerate)
 ```